msintuneappsdk/intune-app-sdk-xamarin/README.md

-## Using Intune App SDK in beta
+## Using Intune App SDK for Xamarin:

-Once released, the Intune App SDK will be accessible directly from the Xamarin component store.
-While in beta, developers will be able to add the component locally through the following steps:

 1. Download Xamarin-component.exe from [here](https://components.xamarin.com/submit/xpkg) and extract it.